brontosaurusrex/postbang/JessieFromNetinstall.markdown

     cd ~/.icons/Clarity/
     ./change-theme

-Select postbang theme and run, then
+Select postbang theme and run ...

+warning: building may take a long time on a slow machine (like asus eee)

+then

     cp ~/source/postbang/.gtkrc-2* ~